 I love metal art.

 I’ve been metaling with beauty (creating metal art) for some time now.
-I first introduced my metal figurative pieces nearly ten years ago, and I still enjoy the creative process and all the possibilities that working with metal has to offer.
+I introduced my metal figurative pieces nearly ten years ago, and I still enjoy the creative process and all the possibilities that working with metal offers.
 Each new piece brings a plethora of possibilities.
 The whole creative experience is different than any other medium.
 The tools.
 The materials.
 The process.
 Everything.

 I couldn’t imagine not working in metal, along with my other creative disciplines, as a powerful form of creative expression.